Booking Hotels – The Basics

 - Booking.com consistently has the best hotel rates.
 It’s safe, reliable, and easy to use.
-It’s my favorite website for booking hotels and planning a trip.
+It’s my favorite website for booking hotels and planning trips.
+I book over 90% of my hotels through Booking.
+It’s rare that I don’t use it when booking hotels online.

 - When should you book hotels?
-As soon as possible.
+The earlier the better.
 Rates almost always go up (not down) and I rarely save money by waiting.
-Advanced booking is even more important for kid-friendly hotels.
+Advanced booking is even more important for kid-friendly hotels and boutique hotels.

 - I’m not a huge fan but here are my tips for using Airbnb.